This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “All systems to stand-by.
 Gravity drive neutralized.
 Access hatch energized and closing.
 We are ready to debark,” Whatsit advised as he finished entering commands into the control console.

-Watching the clam shell access hatch sliding closed; Doug frowned, crossed his arms and looked at Whatsit, “No alarms?
+Watching the clam shell access hatch sliding closed; Doug frowned, “No alarms?
 No ‘please standby’ while we’re scanned for dangerous weapons or alien threats?”

-Cocking his head in a Human way and shrugging his shoulders, Whatsit replied, “Why would the mighty, all powerful Chrysallamans entertain the ridiculous thought that repugnant, backwards, inferior and stupid animals such as your race of Humans would have the ability, let alone the audacity, of conquering the benevolent and superior rulers of the galaxy?”
+Cocking his head and shrugging, Whatsit replied, “Why would the mighty, all powerful Chrysallamans entertain the ridiculous thought that repugnant, backwards, inferior and stupid animals such as your race of Humans would have the ability, let alone the audacity, of conquering the benevolent and superior rulers of the galaxy?”

-A soft whoosh behind them signaled the opening of the control room door and turning their heads, they watched Becky Chang saunter to them.
+A soft whoosh signaled the opening of the control room door, and Becky Chang joined them.
 Becky was a vivacious, 5 foot 6 inch sprite with coal black hair worn in a complex twisting loop at the back of her head.
-Other than her last name, the only physical sign of her Chinese heritage was her almond shaped black eyes which sparkled as if illuminated by some internal flame.
-She had proven herself to be an expert telepath capable of projecting realistic illusions into the minds of not only Chrysallamans but Humans as well.

 “So what’s the hold up?” she asked with characteristic impatience.
 “Surely out of twenty million Chrysallamans, you’ve found a few we can pull from stasis who won’t automatically try to kill us.”

-“It’s an interesting problem,” Whatsit replied, cupping his chin in his hand.
+“It’s an interesting problem,” Whatsit replied.
 “My search parameters for the selection were based upon the age, educational training and familial relationships of the sleepers.”

 “Per normal guidelines, the lead mega-liner Rkksshaw within which we are now docked is filled with the most relevant scientific, engineering and technical people required during the initial phase of colonization.
 The lead mega-liner colonists are debarked on the new planet at least two years before the other colonists in order to study the new world and determine the best environments for a successful immigration.”